mtanksl/OpenTibia/README.md

 # First run

-You need Visual Studio and .NET 4.6.1.
+You need Visual Studio 2022 and .NET 7.
 Download and extract the files.
 Open `mtanksl.OpenTibia.sln`.
 Set `mtanksl.OpenTibia.Host` as startup project.
-Change from `Debug` to `Release`.
-Now you can change back to `Debug` (yeah, this generates the x64 and x86 SQLite.Interop.dll file) Press F5 to run the server.
+Press F5 to run the server.
 Use Tibia 8.6 client (download below) with an IP Changer (also download below) to connect to localhost (IP address 127.0.0.1) on port 7171.
 Use account number 1 and password 1 to enter game.